 Why it’s underrated: Though it may not be the first name in VoIP hardware, the Snom 870, priced at approx $259.99, has many of the same touch screen features as better known devices such as Polycom’s VVX series.
 The Snom 870 blends cosmetic appeal and function sporting a TFT touch screen display, which can be used to dial the right person or even click-and-drag to begin conference calls.
 Additionally, it can also be connected to Wi-Fi via USB.

 Four: Ooma Office (Not Yet Available to the Public)

 Why it’s underrated: After making their mark on the residential market, Ooma has expanded to the small office/home office (SoHo) market in 2013.
 The Ooma Office package includes the main hub, which also serves as a wireless router, and many of the same features as other VoIP providers’ services.
 While Ooma is not known for their office outings as of yet, this package has a low startup cost (initial cost of $250 for office hub and two included Linx devices, then calling plans are $19.99 per line) and doesn’t require buying expensive new VoIP phones; therefore, it may grow more popular in the future.
-Additionally, instead of VoIP phones, subscribers use their traditional PSTN phones to hook up either directly to the hub or to the linx devices, which are plugged in to the wall for power, and connect wirelessly in order to make calls.
+Additionally, instead of VoIP phones, subscribers use their traditional PSTN phones to hook up either directly to the hub or to the linx devices, which are plugged into the wall for power and connect wirelessly to make calls.
 While this helps lower initial costs, it does present a particular disadvantage.
 In using PSTN phones to operate, the service lacks some advantages of VoIP—e.g. HD Voice.
-While there are a number of benefits to gain, only time will tell if Ooma can become as big as their competitors.
+While there are several benefits to gain, only time will tell if Ooma can become as big as its competitors.